texttest/website_2/_tutorials/hello_world.md

     $ texttest

 ### Windows
 First set the environment variable `TEXTTEST_HOME` to the folder containing `hello.py`, then start TextTest from the windows menu.
+Alternatively, open Powershell in the same folder as the `hello.py` script and type `texttest`

 Texttest should open a new window that looks like this: